SteveJM/killerbee/README.md

 MacOS usage is possible but not supported.

-We have striven to use a minimum number of software dependencies, however, it is necessary to install the following Python modules before installation:
+We have striven to use a minimum number of software dependencies, however, it is necessary to install the following Python modules before installation.

-+ serial
-+ usb
-+ crypto  (for some functions)
-+ pygtk   (for use of tools that have GUIs)
-+ cairo   (for use of tools that have GUIs)
-+ scapy (for some tools which utilize 802.15.4 Scapy extensions)
+The install will detect and prompt you for what is needed.

 On Ubuntu systems, you can install the needed dependencies with the following
 commands: